 The craft beer scene in San Diego is one of the best in the world.
-From the elite Stone Brewing Company and its bountiful beer gardens to tasting-room-in-a-garage breweries like Lost Abbey and Stumblefoot Brewing Company, plus just about every type of brewery you can image in between, you’re bound to find a new favorite beer, especially one of the hoppy IPAs San Diego is known for.
+From the elite Stone Brewing Company and its bountiful beer gardens to tasting-room-in-a-garage breweries like Lost Abbey and Stumblefoot Brewing Company.
+Plus find just about every type of brewery you can imagine in between.
+You’re bound to find a new favorite beer, especially one of the hoppy IPAs San Diego is known for.

-Suggest going to dinner to a chain restaurant like Applebee’s or TGI Fridays to a San Diegan and don’t be surprised if you they wrinkle their nose in disgust and give you a “what’s wrong with you?” look.
-With so many excellent independent restaurants in San Diego, most residents make it a favorite pastime to continue to try new ones every weekend, while still making sure to visit their favorites (Mamma Mia, The Patio, Alexander’s on 30th… the list goes on).
+Suggest going to dinner to a chain restaurant like Applebee’s or TGI Fridays to a San Diegan and don’t be surprised if they wrinkle their nose in disgust and give you a “what’s wrong with you?” look.
+With so many excellent independent restaurants in San Diego, most residents make it a favorite pastime to continue to try new ones every weekend.
+But while still making sure to visit their favorites (Mamma Mia, The Patio, Alexander’s on 30th and the list goes on).
 San Diego is also home to the world’s best fish tacos.

 Nature and Hiking

 San Diego is home to a plethora of scenic hiking trails.
 For ocean views, head to Torrey Pines in Del Mar, while those who like to challenge themselves can head up to Potato Chip Rock in Poway and take in the high, panoramic views.
-San Elijo Hills also has a number of hiking trails, including a trail up to Double Peak, which is the highest point in San Diego County.
+San Elijo Hills also has several hiking trails, including a trail up to Double Peak, which is the highest point in San Diego County.

 The houses are small in San Diego (unless you have lots and lots of money), but no one is too bothered by it.
-Why do you need square footage when you want to just be outside enjoying the incredible weather, anyway?
-Patios become living rooms in San Diego and grilling is a favorite American pastime that can be enjoyed year-round thanks to the weather.
+Why do you need square footage when you want to be outside enjoying the incredible weather, anyway?
+Patios become living rooms in San Diego, and grilling is a favorite American pastime that can be enjoyed year-round thanks to the weather.

 Vibrant and Laidback Nightlife